 Patricia Mackenzie – Secretary

-One of Patricia’s earliest memories was playing Scrabble with her grandmother and aunts.
-In the 1980s she was a trivia geek.
-Until 2013, she didn’t know the games she loves today — strategy games — existed.
-Now, her top game picks include pretty much anything Stonemaier, Dungeon Lords, Yedo, Terraforming Mars and Terra Mystica.
-So, yeah, heavy games; but she’s happy to venture into other realms, and wholly supports others’ rights to play zombie or werewolf games.
-And she wishes she could play Lisboa and Ave Roma more often…
+One of my earliest memories is playing Scrabble with my grandmother and aunts.
+In the 1980s I was a trivia geek.
+Until 2013, I didn’t know the games I love today — strategy games — existed.
+Now, my top game picks include pretty much anything Stonemaier, Dungeon Lords, Yedo, Terraforming Mars and Terra Mystica.
+So, yeah, kind of heavy games; but I’m happy to venture into other realms, and wholly supports others’ rights to play zombie or werewolf games.

 Tessa Groenewold – Public Officer